garethahealy/rego-blog/README.md

 Hopefully, you've seen the power of rego policies which are executed locally via conftest and on-cluster via Gatekeeper.

 All the above work has been part of Red Hat Containers Community of Practice (CoP).
 The aim has been to:
-- Understand the basics of writing rego policies
+- Understand the basics of writing rego policies.
-- Learn what is and not possible
+- Learn what is and is not possible.
-- What the toolset is and how it can be used
+- What the toolset is and how it can be used.
-- Start to build out a set of policies OCP users can use "off the shelf"
+- Start to build out a set of policies OCP users can use "off-the-shelf".

 We've made a good start on the last point but are always interested in what other OPA users are implementing.
 If you are interested in contributing or seeing the policies we've implemented, check out: